ChenFeng-Bristol/RankDVQA_release/README.md

 ### [Paper](https://openaccess.thecvf.com/content/WACV2024/papers/Feng_RankDVQA_Deep_VQA_Based_on_Ranking-Inspired_Hybrid_Training_WACV_2024_paper.pdf) | [Project](https://chenfeng-bristol.github.io/RankDVQA/)

 We proposes new VQA methods based on a two-stage training methodology which motivates us to develop a large-scale VQA training database without employing human subjects to provide ground truth labels.
 This method was used to train a new transformer-based network architecture, exploiting quality ranking of different distorted sequences rather than minimizing the difference from the ground-truth quality labels.
+The architecture of RankDVQA consists of two parts: the PQANet, which uses convolutional and SWIN transformer layers for feature extraction and local quality prediction, and the STANet, which refines the assessment using adaptive spatio-temporal pooling.

 ### Framework
 <img src="figures/framework.png">